asacristani/fastapi-rocket-boilerplate/README.md

 - Relationship of records into model details (performance)

 ### Others
+- Add logging
+- Cover 100% with unit-testing
 - Add mypy and pylint to the Pre-commit
 - Integrity tests
 - Use async/await for routes and database connections